Tao-Yida/CEDANet/src/bvm_training/readme.md

 ```

 ## Evaluation
-In order to get the evaluation metrics you can use the eval.py from each trans_bvm version (the original and the semi-supervised). eval_opacity.py is used to calculate the metrics for the high and low opacity smoke seperately.
+In order to get the evaluation metrics you can use the eval.py from each trans_bvm version (the original and the weakly-supervised). eval_opacity.py is used to calculate the metrics for the high and low opacity smoke seperately.

 For the SMOKE5K dataset:
 ```